Julius Wellner,

 operating and selling John Gabelˈs

 "Automatic Entertainer" introduced in 1906.
-Also he was a successful
+After Wellnerˈs

-agent for the J. P. Seeburg Co. in Chicago, and
+Also Wellner was a successful agent for the J. P. Seeburg Co. in Chicago, and became a personal friend of the

-became a personal friend of the founder Justus P. Seeburg
+founder Justus P. Seeburg

 (born Justinus

-Percival Sjöberg).
-The most successful orchestrion for moving picture parlors was the Seeburg Motion Picture Player trademarked as the Pipe Organ
+the Seeburg Motion Picture Player trademarked as the

-like Wellner about 1,000 of the ˈphotoplayersˈ in the years from late 1913 until 1919.
+via agents like Wellner about 1,000 of the ˈphotoplayersˈ in the years from late 1913 until 1919.

 Julius Wellner was also the sole representative in

-Philadelphia of The Regina Co. of Rahway, New Jersey, a subsidiary of the Polyphon-Musikwerke AG in Leipzig,
+Philadelphia of The Regina Co. of Rahway, New Jersey, a subsidiary of the Polyphon-Musikwerke AG in Leipzig, Germany, and

-Germany, and manufacturer of the popular six-selection coin-op Hexaphone (Models 101-104) phonograph introduced in December 1908.
-From 1904/05 until around 1911
+manufacturer of the popular six-selection coin-operated Hexaphone (Models 101-104) phonograph introduced in December 1908.
+From

-Julius Wellner also marketed the talking machines and
+1904/05 until around 1911 Julius Wellner also marketed

-records imported from the Homophon Co.
-G.m.b.H. in Berlin, a company founded by Hermann Eisner
+Co.
+G.m.b.H. in Berlin, a company founded by Herrmann

-(1860-1927) born in Brieg in Silesia (Brzeg
+born in Brieg in Silesia (Brzeg in Poland today).

-record label changed in 1911 after patent infringements to Homokord,
+The Homophon record label changed in 1911 after

-but the company name remained the same.
-The German company name Homophon in Berlin not to be confused with the Australian
+name remained the same.
+The German company name Homophon

-phonograph brand ˈHomophoneˈ used by Home Recreations Ltd. in Sydney.
+used by Home Recreations Ltd. in Sydney.

 The only real personal problem Julius Wellner had in his business life came in 1913.
 On the 13th